anish-lakkapragada/FaceMorpher/README.md

-[FaceMorpher](https://anish-lakkapragada.github.io/FaceMorpher) is an innovative project to get a unique face morph (or <em> interpolation </em> for geeks) on a website.
+[FaceMorpher](https://anish-lakkapragada.github.io/FaceMorpher) is an innovative project to create a unique face morph (or <em> interpolation </em> for geeks) on a website.
 Yes, this means you can see faces <em> morphing </em> into each other!
 These are created by the beautiful StyleGAN models, and DCGAN for comparison.
 Go ahead [here](https://anish-lakkapragada.github.io/FaceMorpher).